Recovering individual-level spatial inference from aggregated binary data: Simulation Experiment

 \section{Simulation Experiment}

-We conducted a simulation experiment to compare performance from our proposed methods using different types of aggregated binary data to traditional models for non-aggregated binary data (e.g., logistic regression).
-We generated simulated data using a unit square study area, $\mathcal{S}=[0,1] \times [0,1]$, that was divided into $400$ regular grid cells (subregions), such that $\mathcal{S}=\cup^{400}_{j=1} \mathcal{A}_j $ and $|\mathcal{A}_j|=\frac{1}{400} $.
-We generated two spatial covariates, $x(\bmath{\mathrm{s}})$ and $z(\bmath{\mathrm{s}})$, using a low-rank Gaussian process (Higdon, 2002).
-We simulated the locations and binary marks of observations from a BIPPP where the intensity function was log$(\lambda(\mathbf{s}))=\alpha_0+\alpha_1z(\mathbf{s}) $ and the classification function was logit$(p(\mathbf{s}))=\beta_0+\beta_1x(\mathbf{s})$.
-We focused on and compared estimates of $\beta_1$ among five models since this parameter is the focus of most applied studies.
-We accomplished this comparison by assessing bias, coverage probabilities, and efficiency for estimates of $\beta_1$ among the following five scenarios: \begin{enumerate*} \item[1.]
-A traditional logistic regression model from (\ref{eq:binary_reg}) and (\ref{eq:g_spatial_link}) fit to non-aggregated data (see \textbf{Table 1}, Type A); \item[2.]
-A joint model for $n_{1j}$ and $n_{0j}$ that is specified by combining the distributions in (\ref{eq:COS_pos}) and (\ref{eq:COS_neg}; see \textbf{Table 1}, Type C); \item[3.]
-A joint model for $v_j$ and $n_j$ that is specified by combining the distributions in (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}; see \textbf{Table 1}, Type D); \item[4.]
-The conditional model for $v_j$ given $n_j$ from (\ref{eq:latent2.bivar.ipp}; see \textbf{Table 1}, Type D); \item[5.]
-The Bernoulli model for $v_j$ from (\ref{eq:latent1.bivar.ipp}; see \textbf{Table 1}, Type E).
+We conducted a simulation experiment to compare the performance of our proposed models, using different types of aggregated binary data, to traditional models for non-aggregated binary data (e.g., logistic regression).
+We simulated data using a unit square study area, $\mathcal{S}=[0,1] \times [0,1]$, that was divided into $400$ regular grid cells (subregions), such that $\mathcal{S}=\cup^{400}_{j=1} \mathcal{A}_j $ and $|\mathcal{A}_j|=\frac{1}{400} $.
+We generated spatial covariates, $x(\mathbf{{s}})$ and $z(\mathbf{{s}})$, and simulated the locations and binary marks of observations from a BIPPP where the intensity function was log$(\lambda(\mathbf{s}))=\alpha_0+\alpha_1z(\mathbf{s}) $ and the classification function was logit$(p(\mathbf{s}))=\beta_0+\beta_1x(\mathbf{s})$.
+We focused on and compared estimates of $\beta_1$ among five models because $\beta_1$ is highly affected by aggregation and inference on the slope parameters of the classification function are likely to be the focus of many applied studies (Walker et al., 2020).
+We accomplished the comparison of estimates of $\beta_1$ by assessing bias, coverage probabilities (CPs), and relative efficiency for estimates of $\beta_1$ among the following five scenarios: \begin{enumerate*} \item[1.]
+A traditional logistic regression model from (\ref{eq:binary_reg}) and (\ref{eq:g_spatial_link}) fit to non-aggregated data (see \textbf{Table 1} and \textbf{Figure 2}, Type A); \item[2.]
+A joint model for $n_{1j}$ and $n_{0j}$ that is specified by combining the distributions in (\ref{eq:COS_pos}) and (\ref{eq:COS_neg}; see \textbf{Table 1} and \textbf{Figure 2}, Type C); \item[3.]
+A joint model for $v_j$ and $n_j$ that is specified by combining the distributions in (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}; see \textbf{Table 1} and \textbf{Figure 2}, Type D); \item[4.]
+The conditional model for $v_j$ given $n_j$ from (\ref{eq:latent2.bivar.ipp}; see \textbf{Table 1} and \textbf{Figure 2}, Type D); \item[5.]
+The Bernoulli model for $v_j$ from (\ref{eq:latent1.bivar.ipp}; see \textbf{Table 1} and \textbf{Figure 2}, Type E).

 \end{enumerate*}